sg208/blogblog/README.md

 # blogblog-nextjs

-This is a simple blog site built with **NextJS + Reack + SASS/SCSS + Vercel**.
+This is a simple blog site built with **NextJS + React + SASS/SCSS + Vercel**.
 This is a mobile first responsive and WCAG 2.0 Level AA Compliant.

 ## Demo URL